nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Multiple roles can be set with this same command, but if the same role occurs multiple times, the last instance will be used.

-Note that the default role requirements are 0 for all three roles, and the [Clear Command](#clearing-all-entries--clear) will also reset the role requirements to the default.
+The default role requirements are 0 for all three roles.
+The Clear Command will also reset the role requirements to the default.

 Format: